Personal Identity and Uploading Mark

 new person will be but an infant in terms of chronological age: only a few

 minutes old.
-We
+We will think

-sufficient.
-One easy case to distinguish these two is as follows: a piano falls
+case to distinguish these two is as follows: a piano falls on your head, and

-on your head, and causes you to go into a permanent vegetative state.
-Your
+causes you to go into a permanent vegetative state.
+Your relatives discuss

-continuity is necessary but not sufficient may say that you no longer exist,
+but not sufficient may say that you no longer exist, but your body continues to

-but your body continues to exist.
-Those who think that bodily continuity is
+exist.
+Those who think that bodily continuity is necessary and sufficient will

-necessary and sufficient will say that you continue to exist, albeit your
+say that you continue to exist, albeit your cognitive capacities are

-cognitive capacities are non-existent.
-Both views qualify as “somaticism” in
+non-existent.
+Both views qualify as “somaticism” in our sense.
+In my

 extremely limited and informal survey of students and friends, most would be